International Dyslexia Association Central Ohio

 Chris Lowe – Secretary

 Christine has been a passionate advocate of dyslexia awareness since two of her children were diagnosed with dyslexia.
-She wants to make a difference in areas that would have helped her family in this journey which are early identification, appropriate intervention as well as available resources.
-Parents are their child’s first advocate so being knowledgeable in dyslexia will make a positive difference in their child’s success.
-She’s been involved on the board of IDA Central Ohio for several years and is proud of being part of this dedicated group of individuals.
+She wants to make a difference in areas that would have helped her family in this journey: early identification, appropriate intervention and available resources.
+Chris believes parents are their child’s first advocate so being knowledgeable in dyslexia will make a positive difference in their child’s success.

 Diana McGovern -Treasurer